Lance Von Erich: World Class Championship Wrestling (1985–1987)

 In October 1985, when Mike Von Erich was unable to wrestle due to toxic shock syndrome, Vaughan went to World Class Championship Wrestling (WCCW) to take his place in the feud against the Fabulous Freebirds.
 He adopted the name Lance Von Erich and was billed as the son of Fritz Von Erich's "brother" Waldo.
 In reality, neither Vaughan nor Waldo were related to the Adkisson family or each other.

-Kevin Von Erich, as well as most of the family, was adamantly against bringing Vaughan in as another Von Erich, but Fritz was adamant, especially as Kevin and Kerry were wrestling two or three times a day in various places throughout the Texas territory.
+Kevin Von Erich, as well as most of the family, was adamantly against bringing Vaughan in as another Von Erich, but Fritz insisted, especially as Kevin and Kerry were wrestling two or three times a day in various places throughout the Texas territory.
 The deception made the Von Erichs look like liars to their fans, who normally saw them as good guys who could do no wrong.

 On October 28, 1985, Vaughan wrestled Ric Flair in Fort Worth, Texas, in the last NWA World title match in the World Class territory.
 The match ended in a no contest when both men were counted out of the ring; World Class withdrew from the NWA in February 1986.
 On May 4, 1986 at The 3rd Annual Von Erich Parade of Champions he teamed with Kerry Von Erich and Steve Simpson to defeat The Fabulous Freebirds for the WCWA World Six-Man Tag Team Championship.
 On September 1, 1986, he entered in a tournament for the vacant WCWA World Tag Team Championship with Chris Adams.
 The team made it to the finals where they were defeated by Matt Borne and Buzz Sawyer.
 Lance got his revenge on November 17, 1986, when he teamed with The Dingo Warrior to capture the titles back from Borne and Sawyer.
 In October 1986, he wrestled a tour for New Japan Pro-Wrestling, most notably his disqualification victory against Kengo Kimura on October 9.